 Applying a badge involves heating the badge’s exterior and heating the cloth on the opposite side to provide a long-lasting adhesion.
 It is necessary to consciously peel the patch in such instances, often by using heating or chemical methods.

-The good news is that iron-on patches can easily be removed without leaving a trace or causing any damage to clothing fabric.
+Iron-on patches can easily be removed without leaving a trace or causing any damage to clothing fabric.
 The key to successful patch removal is using suitable materials and being careful not to pull on the fabric too hard.
 It’s also important to work patiently, as the process can be tedious depending on the patch type and material.

 Iron-on patches may be taken off by applying heat again or by applying certain techniques.
 Sometimes the glue may be readily removed by subjecting it to very low temperatures, which renders it fragile.